Patellofemoral pain syndrome

 Patellofemoral pain syndrome (PFPS; not to be confused with jumper's knee) is knee pain as a result of problems between the kneecap and the femur.
 The pain is generally in the front of the knee and comes on gradually.
-Pain may worsen with sitting, excessive use, or climbing and descending stairs.
+Pain may worsen with sitting down with a bent knee for long periods of time, excessive use, or climbing and descending stairs.

 While the exact cause is unclear, it is believed to be due to overuse.
 Risk factors include trauma, increased training, and a weak quadriceps muscle.
 It is particularly common among runners.
 The diagnosis is generally based on the symptoms and examination.
 If pushing the kneecap into the femur increases the pain, the diagnosis is more likely.

-Treatment typically involves rest and rehabilitation with a Physical Therapist.
+Treatment typically involves rest and rehabilitation with a physical therapist.
 Runners may need to switch to activities such as cycling or swimming.
 Insoles may help some people.
 Symptoms may last for years despite treatment.
 Patellofemoral pain syndrome is the most common cause of knee pain, affecting more than 20% of young adults.
 It occurs about 2.5 times more often in females than males.

 Signs and symptoms

 The onset of the condition is usually gradual, although some cases may appear suddenly following trauma.
 The most common symptom is diffuse vague pain around the kneecap (peripatellar) and localized pain focused behind the kneecap (retropatellar).
 Affected individuals typically have difficulty describing the location of the pain.
 They may place their hands over the anterior patella or describe a circle around the patella.
 This is often called the "circle sign".
 Pain is usually initiated when weight is put on the knee extensor mechanism, such as when ascending or descending stairs or slopes, squatting, kneeling, cycling, or running.
 Pain during prolonged sitting is sometimes termed the "movie sign" or "theatre sign" because individuals might experience pain while sitting to watch a film or similar activity.
 The pain is typically aching and occasionally sharp.
-Pain may be exacerbated by activities.
+Pain may be worsened by activities.
 The knee joint may exhibit noises such as clicking.
 However, this has no relation to pain and function.
 Giving-way of the knee may be reported.
 Reduced knee flexion may be experienced during activities.